Kernix13/markdown-cheatsheet/beginner-markdown.md

 # Markdown Cheatsheet

 You can preview markdown files in VS Code by using `CTRL + SHIFT + V`.
+The review is preet good - don't bother with extensions.

 You can also preview markdown files in a web browser.
 I recommend the Chrome extension [Markdown Preview Plus](https://chromewebstore.google.com/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl?pli=1) and I suggest choosing the theme called `ClearnessDarkLg`.
 You can then bookmark your "Best Of" notes for quick viewing.